Applying for a rental property

 Completing applications

 Once you find a rental property you like, you will need to complete an application.
+It may be a paper form or online.

 Before the inspection, ask the landlord or agent for an application form so you can complete this immediately if you like the property.
-This can increase your chances of getting the property you want.

 Some landlords or agents may ask you to apply online.
 If you do not have a computer or internet access, there are places where you can find free internet and Wi-Fi, such as your local library.

-You may also be asked to provide referees with your application.
+You may also be asked to provide references with your application.
 Before you submit an application, let your referees know they may be contacted by the landlord or agent.
 Signing a privacy consent form gives your landlord or agent permission to contact your referees.

 Deposits